mysqlboy/ps_audit_elk/README.md

 ###Prerequisites
 1. This guide assumes that you have docker or docker machine installed.
 Out of scope.
 2. You have generated a JSON based audit log file using Percona's Audit Plugin
+.. [mysqld]
+..
+AUDIT_LOG_FORMAT=JSON
+..
+AUDIT_LOG_HANDLER=FILE

 ###Clone this repo